18kimn/revisiting-dubois/content/raw-texts/paper.md

 ### Data visualization through the centuries

 Modern data visualization began with modernity itself.
-In the 1600s, as writers

-The map as a medium was developed alongside modern notions of states and borders throughout the fifteenth and sixteenth centuries.^[] Other forms of data visualization, like bar and line charts, were developed over time to similarly convey graphically what language itself could not express.
+The map as a medium was developed first, alongside modern notions of states and borders throughout the fifteenth and sixteenth centuries.^[] States had new reasons to formally define borders through a codified text and recognizable medium -- the map.
+Other forms of data visualization, like bar and line charts, were developed over time to similarly convey graphically what language had to stretch to express.
 The earliest known use of these graphics to convey statistical information appeared in 1644, when a Flemish astronomer named Michael Florent was tasked with representing many different distances.
-A table might have sufficed to convey the raw denotation of these ^[As an example, see the discussion fo Michael Florent's 1644 graphic in
+A table might have sufficed to convey the raw denotation of these ^[As an example, see the discussion fo Michael Florent's 1644 graphic in @friendly2005a].
-@friendly2005a].

-The next three hundred years brought much change to what is known as data visualization, but the fundamental idea of translating statistical concepts in graphical ideas remained the same.
-Technological advancements in reproducible printing and color usage

-Today, the accepted canon of data visualization pioneers has coalesced around Edward Tufte, Jacques Bertin, and John W. Tukey.
+The next three hundred years brought much change to what is known as data visualization, but the idea of translating statistical concepts in graphical ideas remained the same.
+Most fundamentally, the idea of _measurement_ to produce a graphic solidified during this time, assisted by both new tools and new schools of thought to guide them.
+As the age of Exploration, colonization, and the Enlightenment as a whole took form, so too did units of distance and time to measure and quantify colonizers' discoveries.
+First there emerged mediums to quantify raw distances and quantities, like maps for navigation, but soon followed more elaborate and abstracted forms of describing space, time, and everything in between.
+Topographical maps involving contour plots emerged in 1584 but became more common in the 1700s.
+The first known scatter plot emerged in 1833.
+John Snow in 1854 created his famous maps of the London cholera outbreaks, at a time when the map as a medium was familiar but the application of such a medium to convey statistical trends was not.
+The transformation of scales to accomodate non-uniform data became prominent in (1863, 1869).
+All of these methodological innovations were accompanied by technologies like color printing and logistical projects like nationwide censuses that cemented visualization as a canonical form of understanding data.
+Besides a brief period that some scholars call the "dark ages" of modern data visualization, discoveries like these progressed steadily from 1600 onward.

+Today, the accepted canon of data visualization pioneers has coalesced around Edward Tufte, Jacques Bertin, and John W. Tukey.^[There are of course many, many scholars that laid the foundation for modern data visualization besides these.
+Some examples are.... ] Bertin, in his _Semiology of Graphics_, established a conceptual backbone that related visual elements directly to trends within data, from which other graphical "grammars" (including ggplot2, as mentioned below) would one day develop.
+John Tukey, in his _The Future of Data Analysis_ (1962) and _Exploratory Data Analysis_ (1977), argued for data analysis as a branch of statistics distinct from mathematical statistics and argued that recognizable and reproducible visualizations were key parts of understanding data.
+Edward Tufte, in _The Visual Display of Quantitative Information_ and many other texts, established data visualization as a

+These three writers, along with the

+To summarize, the dominant trend of data visualization has been to express graphically statistical arguments, or to gesture somewhat to

 ### Du Bois

-The majority of Du Bois' work would come during the aforementioned "modern dark ages" of data visualization, during which some scholars consider few methodological, technological, or artistic innovations to have been made.
+The majority of Du Bois' work would come during the aforementioned "modern dark ages" of data visualization, during which some scholars consider few innovations to have been made.
+But I hope to demonstrate that Du Bois' work provides ideas that are still

 Du Bois himself was born in Massachusetts in 1868, attending an integrated public school as a child before going to Fisk University in